PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-18 05:31:28
+Last updated: 2024-04-18 05:32:04
-Random Quote: Sex now, we'll do the foreplay after. - Lily Aldrin
+Random Quote: This is Stannis Baratheon.
+The man will fight to the bitter end and then some.  -  Tywin Lannister